Beaulewis1977/grail-hunter/PR_DESCRIPTION.md

 ## 📋 Summary

-This PR implements **Phase 2** of the Grail Hunter actor — eBay integration and multi-platform aggregation.
-It retains Phase 1 stability while adding an orchestrated eBay scraper, platform- aware normalization, multi-platform input, and parallel scraping/aggregation.
+This PR implements **Phase 2** of the Grail Hunter actor — Grailed _and_ eBay aggregation with deterministic deduplication.
+It retains Phase 1 stability while adding an orchestrated eBay scraper, platform-aware normalization, SHA-256-based dedupe with legacy migration, multi-platform input, and parallel scraping/aggregation.

 **Status:** ✅ **Ready for Review and Merge**